drhsqlite/pikchr/doc/userman.md

 positioning.

-For a line, the "`ljust`" means that the left side of the text is flush against the center point of the line.
-And "`rjust`" means that the right side of the text is flush against the center point of the line.
+For a line, the "`ljust`" means that the left side of the text is flush against the center point of the line, and "`rjust`" means that the right side of the text is flush against the center point of the line.
 (In the following diagram, the red dot is at the center of the line.)